beehappy41s/resource-collection/README.md

 # Resource Collection
 <sub>Resources and code snippets collected from the web</sub>

-Feel free to use at your own risk - code snippets may or may not be correct. this is mostly a compilation for my own personal use.
+> Feel free to use at your own risk - code snippets may or may not be correct. <br>
+> This is mostly a compilation for my own personal use. <br>
+> Not everything is listed, and this is constantly growing. <br>

+<sup>This repo began as a personal resource for my own Project.</sup>

 ## CSS Links
 <a href="css-tricks.com">CSS Tricks Blog</a><br>